 Free Downloadable Yoga For Cyclists Lesson Plan

 This Yoga For Cyclists Lesson Plan was created using the Yoga Genie Lesson Planner.
-It’s FREE because we’re celebrating the 3000th shared yoga lesson plan (you can edit and download all the yoga lesson plans here).
+It’s FREE because we’re celebrating the 3000th shared yoga lesson plan.
+To copy, edit and download any of those 3000 plans, take a free trial today.

-Part 1 is a good lesson plan if you’re outside because it doesn’t require any props or sitting poses, which makes it ideal for cyclists who may prefer to do Yoga outside.
+This lesson plan doesn’t require any props or sitting poses, which makes it ideal for cyclists who may prefer to do Yoga outside.
 The two breathing exercises in the yoga lesson plan can be done standing up.